YaleDHLab/gathering-a-building/README.md

 <i>Default Field</i>

-The text content for each post is defined by the traditional Wordpress text content field The title of each post is defined by the traditional Wordpress post title field ([example paragraphs field](./build/documentation_images/admin-paragraphs.png)).
+The text content for each post is defined by the traditional Wordpress text content field ([example paragraphs field](./build/documentation_images/admin-paragraphs.png)).

 #### controller